adm244/skysilver/readme.md

     - Up to 20 skyrim bat files (commands) can be binded
     - Ability to disable\enable commands (not individually)
     - Custom key bindings
+    - Determines position in load order among other ESPs and offsets any IDs it uses based on that

   **TODO_LIST**:

     - Cooldown for each command
     - A set chance for each command
+    - Simple scripting VM to expose ScriptDragon API to bat files

   **KNOWN_BUGS**:

+    - Key presses are to sencetive (effect of holding down a key), will fix itself once cooldown system is implemented
     - Executing command won't do anything if player didn't open a console at least once since game was launched